ctrlcat0x/bettorr/README.md

    - Get direct magnet links for immediate downloading
    - No redirects, no waiting, just pure speed

+### 4. **🎨 Switch Themes**
+   - Use the theme toggle button to cycle through beautiful accent colors
+   - Enjoy a consistent, modern look in any color
+   -
 ---

 ## 🛠️ Technology Stack